thomasborde94/holbertonschool-csharp/csharp-exceptions/README.md

 __try__ – A try block is used to encapsulate a region of code.
 If any code throws an exception within that try block, the exception will be handled by the corresponding catch.<br>
 __catch__ – When an exception occurs, the Catch block of code is executed.
 This is where you are able to handle the exception, log it, or ignore it.<br>
 __finally__ – The finally block allows you to execute certain code if an exception is thrown or not.
-For example, disposing of an object that must be disposed of.
+For example, disposing of an object that must be disposed of.<br>
 __throw__ – The throw keyword is used to actually create a new exception that is the bubbled up to a try catch finally block.<br>

 ## Programmers should throw exceptions when one or more of the following conditions are true: